 The work described in this Method Statement, if carried out according to the methodology described, is satisfactory to prevent or control environmental harm and is thus approved:

+(Signed) (Print name)

+Dated:

+2) ECO

-The work described in this Method Statement, if carried out according to the methodology described, is satisfactory to prevent or control environmental harm and is thus approved:
+Statement, if carried out according to the methodology control environmental harm and is thus approved:

+(Signed) (Print name)

+Dated:

+2) CONTRACTOR

-I understand the contents of this Method Statement and the scope of the works required of me.
-I further understand that this Method Statement may be amended on application to and with approval by the Engineer, and that the SHE Coordinator, Construction Manager and ECO will audit my compliance with the contents of this Method Statement
+further understand that this Method S od Statement and the scope of the works required of me.
+I Statement may be amended on application to and with SHE Coordinator, Construction Manager and ECO will audit Method Statement

+(Signed) (Print name)

+Dated:

+ANNEXURE 4 E

-METHOD STATEMENT: Hydrocarbon and Emergency Spill Procedure
+METHOD STATEMENT: Hydrocarbon and Emergency Spill Procedure CONTRACT:....
+DATE:....
 WHAT HAZARDOUS SUBSTANCES (INCL.
 FUELS) ARE TO BE STORED ON SITE?
-(Give a brief description of the works): Note: please attach extra pages if more space is required

-WHERE ARE THE THESE SUBSTANCES TO BE STORED ON SITE?
-(Where possible, provide an annotated plan and a full description of the extent of the works): Note: please attach extra pages if more space is required
+(Give a brief description of the works): Note: please attach extra pages if more space is required Insert additional pages as required WHERE ARE THE THESE SUBSTANCES TO BE STORED ON SITE?
+(Where possible, provide an annotated plan and a full description of the extent of the works): Note: please attach extra pages if more space is required Insert additional pages as required